-Collecting environmental monitoring and industrial measurement data from remote field sites can be expensive and time consuming.
-With developments in the telecommunication industry over the last couple of decades, especially the growth the internet, many manufacturers of remote terminal units and data loggers use the internet to assist with the collection of remote field data.
+Collecting environmental monitoring and industrial measurement data from remote field sites can be expensive and time-consuming.
+With developments in the telecommunication industry over the last couple of decades, especially the growth of the internet, many manufacturers of remote terminal units and data loggers use the internet to assist with the collection of remote field data.

 The Neon system collects data from remote field sites and sends that data to a server so the data can be viewed on a web browser from anywhere in the world.
 The data is also archived on the Neon Server in a complete Time Series Database.
 This is a powerful differentiator of Neon from other manufacturers.
 Other manufacturers simply send data via SMS text to a customer’s PC; this data can be lost during transmission so the integrity of the data must be verified using third party software before it is used.

 The Neon system allows for archiving of data on the Neon Server using the Neon Applications Software which allows you to easily display, compare and derive data from multiple channels and sites.
 The Neon Applications Software allows users to set multiple alarm conditions, which when exceeded, will notify the user via email or SMS text message in near real-time.
 Data Reports can be set up to automatically send logged data via email, file transfer protocol (FTP), web services and a dedicated SQL view to other end processing systems.

 The Neon Server is available as either an Application Software Package to run on a customer’s server or as an Applications/Data Hosting Services offered by Unidata on Unidata secure servers.
 Data is secure and only available to view by users authorized to view specific data.
 The Neon Application is secured through access privileges for specific users.
 The Node on the Neon System is set up such that the Node Administrator (user) has the rights and privileges to set up other users and decide on the appropriate access levels for those users.